solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 - Bottlenecks: rough stone, potentially trace of savagery
 - Level requirement: professional 1

 **The method:** Gather rough stone at Pilgrim's Haven, turn the rough stone into metal solvent.
-There's one caveat: without maids, gathering at pilgrim's will not be a nice experience.

 **Liquidation:** Sell the metal solvent to the market or use it to craft pure crystals (pure icon crystal, pure copper crystal etc.) via processing.

 **Pro**: great way to level gathering + alchemy while profiting

+**Con**: Dependent on having high weight and maids.
+Without maids, gathering at pilgrim's will not be a nice experience.

 ### Method C) Spirit Perfume Elixir
 - Recipe: <img src="/images/icons/spirit_perfume_elixir.png" height="30">  [Spirit Perfume Elixir](https://bdolytics.com/alchemy/market/781)